-- (1) On receipt of an application for the grant of an exploration licence, the Mining Registrar must- - (a) give notice of the application to each Council of Elders with jurisdiction over the area of the proposed exploration licence; and - (b) invite each Council of Elders to submit comments regarding the application to the Mining Registrar; and - (c) specify the day by which comments regarding the application must be received by the Mining Registrar, which must be at least 30 days after the date of the notice. - (2) The Advisory Council, in assessing the application, must take into account all comments received from Councils of Elders in response to an invitation under Subsection (1).
+- (1) On receipt of an application for the grant of an exploration licence, the Mining Registrar must- - (a) give notice of the application to each community government of a community government area in which the area of the proposed exploration licence is located: and - (b) invite each community government to submit comments regarding the application to the Mining Registrar; and - (c) specify the day by which comments regarding the application must be received by the Mining Registrar, which must be at least 30 days after the date of the notice. - (2) The Advisory Council, in assessing the application, must take into account all comments received from community governments in response to an invitation under Subsection (1).